header hwhouse

 Official opening of the Halfway House.

-The historic Halfway House at Glenside was officially opened on Sunday, 29th October 2017, when Deputy Mayor Jill Day and Claire Bibby, President of the Glenside Progressive Assn.
+The historic Halfway House at Glenside is officially opened on Sunday, 29th October 2017, when Deputy Mayor Jill Day and Claire Bibby, President of the Glenside Progressive Assn.
 Inc. cut the red ribbon midst applause.

 2016